Xunnamius/hashnav/Docs/Documentation.md

 * [Serialize()](#PMI-serialize "Jump to it!") stores a variable amount of cookies ([up to a specific limit](#options "Jump to it!")) on your visitor's local machine: '\_history', '\_options', '\_state', and '\_version' (all prefixed by `externalConstants[1]`).
 * Note that Observers and their relationships to the `window` object and various other DOM elements are not included in the serialization process for obvious reasons.
 * Also note that, when using `nowrite`, the JSON object that is returned is not structured like [getStoredHash()](#PMI-getStoredHash "Jump to it!").
 Make sure you read this object correctly.
 * **WARNING:** Using cookies to store your serialized data is **very** dangerous.
 Most browsers and servers are not configured by default to handle massive amounts of data being stored in cookies.
-There are, of course, measures within the HashNav object put in place to mitigate the massive amounts of data that one can attempt to store by cookie using serialize (such as pseudo-pointers used in place of history entries in the internal history array, which dramatically reduces the history array's size), but even then you may experience data overflow if the user has been browsing around your website and you happen to use hash URIs that contain *massive* amounts of data in them.
+There are, of course, measures within the HashNav object put in place to mitigate the massive amounts of data that one may attempt to store by cookie using serialize (such as pseudo-pointers used in place of history entries in the internal history array, which dramatically reduces the history array's size), but even then you may experience data overflow if the user has been browsing around your website and you happen to use hash URIs that contain *massive* amounts of data in them.
 Some helpful limits:
 	* It is recommended that you only serialize your HashNav data into cookies if your website contains **around 35 (or less) unique *massive* hash URIs**.
 Note that I said *unique*!
 Since URIs are cached and compressed internally, developers should only worry about unique URIs.
 Once a URI has been stored, it will never be stored (in full) again.
 	* Make sure your server is configured to accept whatever amount of data you're trying to send to it without choking (I'm looking at you, *Apache*).
 	* Do not increase the default limits set in place by the `cookieDataHardLimits` option object unless you know what you're doing.
 Know that if this method is returning `false` and you can't figure out why, it's probably because you hit the default limits.